Tips for Coping with an Unplanned Pregnancy [How to Move Forward]

 How to Accept an Unplanned Pregnancy

-Coping with unwanted pregnancy is a highly personal process.
+Coping with an unwanted pregnancy is a highly personal process.
 While this article can’t tell you exactly how to accept pregnancy in your specific circumstances, we have outlined some tips for coping with an unplanned pregnancy and moving forward with a decision you feel good about.
-To learn more about how to cope with unwanted pregnancy, you can contact a professional counselor any time for free support at 1-800-ADOPTION.

-Step 2: Take the time to come to terms with being pregnant.
+Step 2: Take your time to come to terms with being pregnant.

 Dealing with unplanned pregnancy means dealing with all of the complicated emotions that come with it.
 Coping with an unplanned pregnancy will be a different process for everyone, but it’s likely to involve a gamut of emotions.
 If you are feeling shock, anger or depression, this is normal and to be expected.